se-sic/VaRA-Tool-Suite/docs/source/research_tool_docs/vara/setup.rst

 Manual Installation
 -------------------
-VaRA can be automatically set up with :ref:`vara-buildsetup` from the tool suite, for instructions see setup.
+VaRA can be automatically set up with :ref:`vara-buildsetup` from the tool suite.
 If you want to manually install llvm and VaRA see the following instructions.

 Linux